It’s winter out here in the western/northern Finger Lakes region of New York, which means there’s not much going on.

 So, I decided to test my new knowledge and took a ride out to my favorite-ist dirt road in Savannah, NY, where I had originally found the foxes but now hoped to find a few hardy winter birds.
 Maybe my photos won’t be perfect, but at least now I will understand why and will be able to take the necessary steps toward improvement.

-I waited about 30 minutes for him (her?) to take off, but no go.
+I waited about 30 minutes for him to take off, but no go.
 He did, however, have an itch.
 Or maybe he was looking for his keys:

 Eh, the most exciting thing I could catch was a sudden spook, which caused a rapid spin-around that almost dislodged the poor thing: